-Heredity is the passing of genes from one generation to the next.
+Heredity is the passing of genes X-Linked Recessive Disorders from one generation to the next.
 Children inherit their parents' genes.
 Hereditary metabolic disorders develop when children inherit defective genes that control metabolism.
-There are different types of inherited disorders.
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In most hereditary metabolic disorders, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
-Some hereditary metabolic disorders are X-linked, which means only one copy of the abnormal gene can cause the disorder in boys.
+Some hereditary metabolic disorders are X-linked X-Linked Recessive Disorders , which means only one copy of the abnormal gene can cause the disorder in boys.

 There are hundreds of metabolic disorders and most of them are extremely rare.

 Most of the foods and drinks people ingest are complex materials that the body must break down into simpler substances.
 This process may involve several steps.
 The simpler substances are then used as building blocks, which are assembled into the materials the body needs to sustain life.
 The process of creating these materials may also require several steps.
 The major building blocks are

 Metabolism is this complicated process of breaking down and converting the substances ingested.

 Metabolism is carried out by chemical substances called enzymes, which are made by cells in the body.
 If a genetic abnormality affects the function of an enzyme or causes it to be deficient or missing altogether, various metabolic disorders can occur.
 These disorders usually result from one or both of the following:

 Inability to break down a substance that should be broken down, allowing a toxic intermediate substance to build up

 Metabolic disorders are classified by the particular building block that is affected.